GoPro Hero 11 Black vs Hero 10 Black: What's new?

-(Pocket-lint) - GoPro's latest flagship, the Hero 11 Black, looks identical to its predecessor, the Hero 10 Black.
+GoPro's current flagship, the Hero 11 Black, looks identical to its predecessor, the Hero 10 Black.
 In fact, both use the same chassis as the Hero 9 Black, so at first glance, it appears that very little has changed.

 However, when you look at what each camera is capable of, the truth is that GoPro has implemented many features that may tempt you toward the latest model.